-The Elecraft KX2 is a pocket-sized, 80-10 m, SSB/CW/data transceiver designed specifically for portable, mobile, and hand-held operation.
+The Elecraft KX2 is a compact 80-10 m, SSB/CW/AM/FM/data transceiver designed for portable, mobile, and hand-held operation.
 Weighing just 13 oz.
 (0.35 kg), it's the perfect "grab and go" HF radio.

-Despite its small size, the KX2 is a full-featured HF transciever, with up to 10 W output.
-Its powerful digital signal processor (DSP) provides dual watch, built-in PSK and RTTY modes, digital voice recorder, stereo audio, noise reduction, and various filtering functions.
-The KX2 can be configured as a complete station, with internal antenna tuner (ATU), whip antenna (AX1), attached keyer paddle (KXPD2), and internal battery (KXBT2).
-Current drain is about 150 mA, far lower than other DSP-based portable transceivers.
+Despite its small size and low current drain, the KX2 is a full-featured HF transciever, with up to 15 W output.
+Its powerful digital signal processor (DSP) provides dual watch, built-in PSK and RTTY modes, digital voice recorder, stereo audio, EQ, noise reduction, and various filtering functions.
+The KX2 can be configured as a complete station, with internal ATU (KXAT2), Elecraft 4' whip antenna (e.g. AX1 or AX2), attached keyer paddle (KXPD2), internal battery (KXBT2), and internal battery charger (KXIBC2).

 Since the KX2 is a software-defined-radio (SDR), you'll be able to add new features via free firmware upgrades.
 For mobile and home use, you can boost the KX2's output to 100 watts with the optional KXPA100 amplifier.
-The KXIO2 option adds a real-time clock, as well as two outputs that can be used for antenna switching or other applications.
+The KXIB2 internal battery charger adds a real-time clock.